honoruru/School_Distrct_Analysis/README.md

 *The school summary was minimally affected*
 Only the scores of Thomas were revised.
 The impact would be to Thomas’ ranking among other district schools as detailed below.

 *Thomas’ performance relative to the other schools*
 Thomas’ ranking among all 15 schools was affected as follows:
-Average math:		  4th to 6th
+-Average math:		  4th to 6th
-Average reading:	Remains 5th
+-Average reading:	Remains 5th
-Passing math:		  Remains 7th
+-Passing math:		  Remains 7th
-Passing reading:  1st to 3rd
+-Passing reading:  1st to 3rd
-Overall:  		    Remains 2nd
+-Overall:  		    Remains 2nd

 •
 •	Replacing the ninth-grade scores had the following impact: